The most popular online travel guide to Russia, since 2001.

 Moscow Train Stations

-There are 9 train stations ("vok`zal" in Russian) in Moscow.
-Each has the name of the main direction of the trains that depart from this railway station.
-All the railway stations are located close to the centrum of the city.
+There are 9 train stations ("vok`zal" in Russian) in Moscow and all of them are located in Moscow center.
 The three train stations: "Kazanski", "Yaroslavki" and "Leningradski" are located at the same area next to "Komsomolskaya" metro station (north-east center).
+Yaroslavsky train station is where the Trans-Siberian trains depart from, while Leningradsky station serves St. Petersburg trains.

 Approaching Kursky Vokzal – Photo by PPK@FlickR